Culture of Mumbai: Religious

 Mumbai residents celebrate Indian celebrations and festivals.
-Holi, Diwali, Dussera, Ganesh Chaturthi, Eid, Moharram and Maha Shivratri are some of the festivals in the city.
+Holi, Diwali, Vijayadashami, Ganesh Chaturthi, Eid, Moharram and Maha Shivaratri are some of the festivals in the city.

 Ganesh Chaturthi is one of the major festivals, celebrated in the city with great fervor.
 This festival involves the placing of an idol of Lord Ganesha in the house for either 1½, 3,5,7 or 11 days after which it is immersed in the ocean, after a colourful and noisy parade.
 This festival was started by Bal Gangadhar Tilak as a means of unifying all the people and emphasize the need for India's independence from the British.
 This is primarily celebrated by Maharashtrians, but almost all Mumbaikars participate in one way or another.
 Here, all the festivals are celebrated with great joy and happiness.

 Non-Religious

 Non-religious festivals include the Queer Azaadi Mumbai, Mumbai's annual pride parade.
 Nationalistic festivals including the Independence day are also celebrated.